ComeRochas/DiffusionModel/README.md

 # Diffusion Model with Causal Guidance

 A PyTorch implementation of a diffusion-based generative model with classifier-guided sampling for counterfactual generation.
-This project demonstrates controllable image generation on MNIST by intervening on class labels using causal guidance.
+This project intends to demonstrate controllable image generation on MNIST by intervening on class labels using causal guidance.

 ## Overview